UN free food ‘lazes’ citizens-Minister Onyoti

 “It is better to bring them agricultural tools and tell them you do the work so that they are able to do it, and this work needs to be monitored by the ministry.”

-He said food aid to those energetic should only be inform of food for work.
+He said food aid to those energetic should only be informed of food for work.

 However, years of conflict in South Sudan has left more than 6 million people in need of food aid for survival.